 - Work-shadowing a trainee

-Whilst the day enables us to meet you this is a two-way process.
-You will have an opportunity to meet people across the firm.
+Whilst the day enables us to meet you, this is a two-way process.
 Work-shadowing one of our trainees offers invaluable experience.
-You will get to see the real work that goes on behind closed doors.
-We will also help you with application forms, offering advice and tips on what you should and shouldn’t write.
-In addition we ask that you come armed with questions.
-This day will provide you with skills and information to decide whether a career in law is right for you.
+You will get exposure to the work that goes on in one of our practice areas.
+We will also help you with application forms, offering advice on what you should and shouldn’t write.

 Salary & Benefits

-Future trainees receive a maintenance allowance of £7,000 during their Macfarlanes’ Legal Practice Course (LPC) in London and their fees are paid.
-For non-law students, we pay your Graduate Diploma in Law (GDL) fees and a maintenance allowance of £7,000 in London, Oxford and Guildford and £6,250 elsewhere.
+Future trainees receive a maintenance allowance during their Macfarlanes’ Legal Practice Course (LPC) in London and fees are paid in full.
+For non-law students, we pay your Graduate Diploma in Law (GDL) fees and a maintenance allowance.

 Salaries for our trainees are currently as follows: